darwinai/pl-covidnet/README.rst

 This is volume mapping the in and out directory under pl-covidnet.
 Feel free to create different directories.

-Make sure the input directory contain an image that fits the --imagefile argument, and make sure the incoming and outgoing directories used as input are the ones being volume mapped.
+Make sure the input directory contains an image that fits the ``--imagefile`` argument, and make sure the ``incoming`` and ``outgoing`` directories used as input are the ones being volume mapped.

-You can create different directories using the following command. chmod 777 out just makes out directory writable
+You can create different directories using the following command.
+The ``chmod 777 out`` just makes out directory world writable:

 .. code:: bash